mdaskalov/homebridge-dreambox/README.md

         {
             "name": "Dreambox",
             "hostname": "dm900",
-            "bouquet": "homekitFavorites"
+            "bouquet": "HomekitFavorites"
         }
     ],
 }
 ```

 `name` - Accessory name to be used in the Home applicaiton.
 Should be unique.

 `hostname` - IP or hostname of your device to be accessible from homebridge.

-`bouquet` - the name of the bouquet containing the channels to be imported.
-The bouquet files are stored under `/etc/enigma2` as `userbouquet.{name}.tv`.
-Note: Bouquets created with the enigma2 GUI have a suffix `__tv_` and should be configured with this suffix.
+`bouquet` (optional) - By default the bouquet named `Favourites (TV)` will be imported.
+Confifgure teh exact bouquet name as shown in the GUI to import another bouquet.
+The number of imported channels is limited to 97 as homebridge cannot handle more.
+You can create custom bouquet to be used for homekit.

 # Usage

 Dreambox devices will be published as external accessory in orderd to be visible even if another plugin on the same homebridge instance has published TV-Appliances.
 Please add all devices manually in the Home app using the setup code written in log.

-The channels are imported from the favorites bouquet if no bouquet is configured.
-The number of imported channels is limited to 97 as homebridge cannot handle more.
-You can create custom bouquet to be used with homekit.
+The plugin adds a dreambox remote in the control center.
+The play/pause button is used to show the menu.
+The volume buttons control the dreambox volume.

 # References